electricimp/AmazonDRS/README.md

 client <- AmazonDRS(AMAZON_DRS_CLIENT_ID, AMAZON_DRS_CLIENT_SECRET);
 rocky <- Rocky();
 client.login(rocky,
              AMAZON_DRS_DEVICE_MODEL,
              AMAZON_DRS_DEVICE_SERIAL,
              onAuthenticated.bindenv(this),
              loginRoute,
              testDevice,
              nonLiveDevice);
 ```

 ### setRefreshToken(*refreshToken*) ###

 This method allows you to set a Refresh Token manually.
 For more information, please see the [authentication](#authentication) section.

-Either this method or [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice-nonlivedevice) should be called and authentication should be called before making any DRS-related requests.
+Either this method or [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice-nonlivedevice) should be called and authentication should be established before making any DRS-related requests.

 #### Parameters ####